Vegan Green Bean Casserole

 5 from 9 votes

-I know, green beans aren’t for everyone.
-But I personally love them—especially in green bean casseroles at Thanksgiving.
-In my eyes, the ultimate green bean casserole strikes a balance between too soft and too crisp green beans, with a nice amount of creamy filling.
+This is the ultimate vegan green bean casserole that strikes a balance between too soft and too crisp green beans, with a nice amount of creamy filling.
+It's easy to make and perfect for any holiday meal!

 Prep Time 10 minutes